 The UK currently gains £1.2 billion a year in research funding from the EU, and is a major beneficiary of the EU’s Horizon 2020 research and innovation programme and networks.
 To protect the UK’s world renowned higher education and research profile, we would also look to securing continual European Research Council grants and access to cutting-edge international research resources.

 Higher Education and Research Bill

 Is set to pass through parliament any day now, so isn’t necessarily directly impacted by the oncoming election.
 But to summarise- following lengthy discussions led by Jo Johnson with representatives of the opposition parties, the bill is hurriedly going through the ‘wash up’ process.
 Parliament is due to dissolve on 3 May ahead of the general election, so issues need to be resolved imminently in order to pass it through in time.
-You can see a list of the most recent amendments to the bill here and what the Teaching Excellence Framework could mean for Disabled Students here.
+You can see what the Teaching Excellence Framework could mean for Disabled Students here.
 Nick Hillman, director of the Higher Education Policy Institute, said that “The government’s amendments are clearly designed to meet the opposition halfway” and that it should pass through this week.
 What remains to be seen however, is whether the bill remains intact after the general election…

 Waiting for Manifestos…

 Until each party releases their full manifesto, we won’t have all the facts needed to make a fully informed decision.
 In the meantime, we hope this examination of key issues and how they have previously been represented by the different parties gives a good starting point as to who you may support on the 8 June.